tpgit/UnOfficialLeptDocs/vs2008/package-contents.rst

 This package consists of the following files:

-`leptonlib.sln`
+`leptonica.sln`
-   |leptonlib| Visual Studio 2008 Solution.
+   |liblept| Visual Studio 2008 Solution.
+See :doc:`vs2008-solution` for

-`leptonlib.vcproj`
+   more information.

+`leptonica.vcproj`
-   |leptonlib| Visual Studio 2008 Project.
+   |liblept| Visual Studio 2008 Project.

+`leptonica_versionnumbers.vsprops`
+   Visual Studio Property Sheet that contains ``*_VERSION`` user macros that simplify specifying possibly changing library filenames to the linker.
+See :ref:`about-version-numbers` for more information.

+`liblept.rc`
+   Version resource file (used to display the :guilabel:`Version` tab on the `liblept`\ |vnumF|\ `.dll` Properties dialog).

+`resource.h`
+   Header file for `liblept.rc`.

 `prog_projects\\`
    `ioformats_reg` Visual Studio 2008 Project.
+See
+   :doc:`building-prog-dir` for more information.

 `doc\\`
-   Documentation for using |leptonlib| and Visual Studio 2008.
+   Documentation for using |liblept| and Visual Studio 2008.

 `CreateLeptonicaProgProjects.AddIn`
    Visual Studio 2008 AddIn definition file.
+See :ref:`using-create-prog-project-addin` for more information.

 `CreateLeptonicaProgProjects.zip`
    Source for the Create Leptonica `prog\\` Projects AddIn.